kubesphere/notification-manager/docs/crds/notification-manager.md

 ##### Global options

 - `templateFile` - Template file path, which must be an absolute path.
-This field deprecated in v2.0.0 and will be removed in a future release.
+This field is deprecated in v2.0.0 and will be removed in a future release.
 - `template` - The name of the template that generates the notification.
 - `cluster` - The name of the cluster where Notification Manager is deployed, and the default value is `default`, Notification Manager will add a cluster label to the notification using this value if the notification does not contain a cluster label.
   If Notification Manager deployed in KubeSphere(v3.3+), it will try to get the cluster name automatically if the `cluster` is not set.
 ##### DingTalk options

-- `notificationTimeout` - Maximum time to send notifications to DingTalk, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending notifications to DingTalk, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all dingtalk receivers.
 For more information, please refer to [template](../template.md).
 - `titleTemplate` - The name of the template that generates the markdown title.
 - `tmplType` - The type of message sent to dingtalk, The value can be `text` or `markdown`.
 - `tokenExpires` - The expiry time of the token, and the default value is `2h`.
-- `conversationMessageMaxSize` - The maximum message size that a single request can send to a conversation, and the default value is `5000 bytes`.
+- `conversationMessageMaxSize` - The maximum message size of a single request to a conversation, and the default value is `5000 bytes`.
-- `chatbotMessageMaxSize` - The maximum message size that a single request can send to a chatbot, and the default value is `19960 bytes`.
+- `chatbotMessageMaxSize` - The maximum message size of a single request to a chatbot, and the default value is `19960 bytes`.
-- `chatBotThrottle` - The throttle used to control how often notifications sent to the same conversation.
+- `chatBotThrottle` - The throttle is used to control how often notifications can be sent to the same conversation.
-- `conversationThrottle` - The throttle used to control how often notifications sent to the same chatbot.
+- `conversationThrottle` - The throttle is used to control how often notifications can be sent to the same chatbot.

 A throttle supports the following fields:

-- `threshold` - The maximum calls in a `unit`.
+- `threshold` - The maximum calls in one `unit`.
-- `unit` - The time unit for flow control.
+- `unit` - The time slot for flow control.
-- `maxWaitTime` - The maximum waiting time that can be tolerated when calling trigger flow control.
-If the actual waiting time exceeds this time, it will return an error, otherwise waits for the traffic limit to be lifted.
+- `maxWaitTime` - The maximum waiting time that can be tolerated when notification calls trigger flow control.
+If the actual waiting time exceeds this time, an error will be returned, otherwise waits for the traffic limit to be lifted.
 Nil means do not wait, and the maximum value is `unit`.

 ##### Email options

-- `notificationTimeout` - Maximum time to send an email, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending an email, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all email receivers.
 For more information, please refer to [template](../template.md).
 - `subjectTemplate` - The name of the template that generates email subject.
 - `tmplType` - The type of the email content.
 The value can be `html` or `text`.